-- The net loss and LAE ratio increased 37.5 points for the quarter.
+- The net loss and LAE ratio improved 30.9 points for the quarter.
 Quarterly drivers include:

-Total services revenue increased 14.9% for the quarter.
-The increase was driven by commission revenue earned on ceded premiums and an increase in policy fees.
+Total services revenue increased 12.5% for the quarter.
+The increase was primarily driven by commission revenue earned on ceded premiums, partially offset by lower policy fees.

-The Company is updating its guidance for 2020 to reflect increased top line revenue, offset by elevated third quarter loss and LAE (assuming no further extraordinary weather events and no realized or unrealized gains in 4Q20):
+The Company is maintaining its guidance for 2021 (assuming no further extraordinary weather events and no realized or unrealized gains in 2021):